jnozzi/cocoadev.com/markdown/NSTableViewByHand.md

 ----

-I have a situation where I too am building a General/NSTableView by hand and not in IB.
+I have a situation where I too am building a NSTableView by hand and not in IB.
 I'm providing a menu that allows the user to choose which table columns are visible.
 This breaks the traditional autosave behavior and requires me to code up the information for each field anyway, so it's not a great leap from there to just making it in code to begin with....
 The example below should produce a visible table view...

-General/NSWindow *window --- should point to your window.
+NSWindow *window --- should point to your window.
-General/NSView *superView = [window contentView];
+NSView *superView = [window contentView];
-General/NSTableView *tableView = General/[[NSTableView alloc] initWithFrame:[superView frame]];
+NSTableView *tableView = [[NSTableView alloc] initWithFrame:[superView frame]];
-[tableView addColumn:General/[[NSTableColumn alloc] initWithIdentifier:@"field1"]];
+[tableView addColumn:[[NSTableColumn alloc] initWithIdentifier:@"field1"]];
-General/NSScrollView *scrollView = General/[[NSScrollView alloc] initWithFrame:[superView frame]];
+NSScrollView *scrollView = [[NSScrollView alloc] initWithFrame:[superView frame]];
 [scrollView setDocumentView:tableView];
 [superView addSubview:scrollView];